-Manuscripts in electronic or soft copy are to be submitted to IKIM Editor (TAFHIM), The Institute of Islamic Understanding Malaysia (IKIM), No. 2, Langgak Tunku, Off Jalan Tuanku Abdul Halim, 50480 Kuala Lumpur, Malaysia; or e-mailed to email@example.com.
+Registration is required to make manuscript submissions.
 All manuscripts will be reviewed by the TAFHIM Editorial Board.
 With the exception of manuscripts by invited authors, they shall then be reviewed by at least one independent reviewer.
 Decision regarding the publication of a manuscript is based on their recommendations.
 Although TAFHIM editors are responsible for the selection and acceptance of the articles and reserve the right to edit manuscripts as deemed appropriate, responsibility for opinions expressed in them rests solely with the individual authors.
-The copyright of any article published in TAFHIM belongs to IKIM; however, it can be reprinted with proper acknowledgement of its prior publication herein.
+The copyright of any article published in TAFHIM belongs to IKIM.
+However, it can be reprinted with proper acknowledgement of its prior publication herein.

 • Articles submitted must be original contributions and have not been previously published or under consideration for publication elsewhere.

-• Articles may be written either in English, Malay or the Arabic language; must be typed in Microsoft Word, in either Times New Roman Font or preferably Arial Unicode MS Font, 12 in size, and doubled-spaced; and should be 20 to 30 pages approximately, or not exceeding 6,000 words.
+• Articles may be written either in English or Malay language; must be submitted in .doc or .docx format, in either Times New Roman Font or preferably Arial Unicode MS Font, 12 in size, and doubled-spaced; and should be 20 to 30 pages approximately, or not exceeding 6,000 words.
 An abstract consisting of 100 to 200 words, together with a list of 5 to 10 keywords, ought to be submitted with each article.

 • In cases of multi-authored article, the number of authors involved must be deemed reasonable by TAFHIM Editorial Board.
 Also required is Author Contributions statement in footnote form which indicates their specific roles and contributions.
 The appearance of multiple authors under the main title of the article ought to reflect their degree of involvement in authoring it, with the most active contributors listed first.

-• Use of diacritics for transliteration must follow the system and method outlined in the Transliteration Table provided herein.
+• The use of diacritics for transliteration must follow the system and method outlined in the Transliteration Table provided herein.

 • In the event of doubt, reference should be made to The Chicago Manual of Style or Turabian’s A Manual for Writers.